core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 Deltas of data nodes within a list are equal to the SID of the current schema node minus the SID of the 'list'.

 The following example show the encoding of a 'server' list using SIDs.

-Application payloads carrying list instance(s) (e.g. CoAP Content-Format) SHOULD also carry the SID of the list to allow stateless conversion of deltas to SIDs.
-The format of this application payload is not defined by the current specification and is not shown in the example.

 Definition example from {{RFC7317}}: